BAM! Entertainment

 BAM!
 Entertainment, Inc. (formerly Bay Area Multimedia, Inc.) was an American video game publisher based in San Jose, California, that was founded by Ray Musci in October 1999.
 BAM!'s partnership with Cartoon Network in 2000 led to the development of a number of licensed video games featuring Cartoon Network IPs, including The Powerpuff Girls, Dexter's Laboratory, Samurai Jack, and Ed, Edd n Eddy.

 A 2001 distribution deal allowed French publisher Ubi Soft to distribute BAM!'s games internationally.
 BAM! suffered financial turmoil beginning in 2002, during which time the NASDAQ threatened to delist it from the stock exchange.
 The company sold off their London-based development studio to VIS Entertainment in 2003.
 BAM! acquired VIS in 2004 but was delisted from the NASDAQ.
-The company continued to published licensed games until 2005, when the company went defunct after filing for bankruptcy.
+The company continued to publish licensed games until 2005, when the company went defunct after filing for bankruptcy.

 History

+Formation

 American entrepreneur Ray Musci founded Bay Area Multimedia on October 7, 1999.
+The company signed a deal with Takara in April 2000 to localize and publish Transformers: Beast Wars Transmetals for the Nintendo 64 in North America as a rental-only release.
+The company also signed distribution deals with Virgin Interactive and Victor Interactive Software to distribute Jimmy White's 2: Cueball and Contender 2 for the North American market.

+In 2000, Bay Area Multimedia secured an exclusive licensing deal with Warner Bros.
+Interactive Entertainment and Cartoon Network to publish games based on Dexter's Laboratory, The Powerpuff Girls, and Yogi Bear.
+The company also secured a licensing agreement with Franchise Pictures to publish video games based on their films.
+A separate licensing agreement with Warner Bros. and DC Comics was also made for the licensing of Sgt.
+Rock.

+Expansion

-In December the following year, the company was renamed BAM!
+In December 2000, the company was renamed BAM!
 Entertainment.

-In 2000, BAM! entered a partnership with Cartoon Network, which would allow the company to release games based on Dexter's Laboratory and The Powerpuff Girls.
-The Cartoon Network partnership expanded to include Samurai Jack and Ed, Edd n Eddy in 2002.

-In February 2001, BAM!
-Entertainment Limited, the British subsidiary of BAM!
-Entertainment, entered into a distribution deal with French publisher Ubi Soft which would allow them to distribute BAM!'s games in the entirety of Europe except for the United Kingdom.